battlecode/battlecode-server-2017/specs.md

 Robot Resources
 ------------------

-Each robot has hitpoints (100).
+Each robot has hitpoints (100, also known as health).
 When the hitpoints reach zero, the robot is immediately removed from the game.
 Hitpoints regenerate slowly over time (.25 per turn when it hasn't been damaged in the last 30 turns).

 In the past, robots used a resource to fuel their movement and computation.
 This year, the resource is action delay.
 A robot that does more computation will move more slowly (longer move/attack delay).
 Because move and attack delay are combined this year, this will also mean less damage per second for computationally intensive robots.